philc/book-notes/relationships/bringing up bebe - pamela druckerman.md

   use good judgment and to be aware and respectful of other people.
 I'm implying that she has a certain wisdom about the situation and that she's in command of herself.
 And I'm suggesting that I trust her."
-  * (I don't do this enough.
-Often, I lecture my daughter in public, which she then resents.)
 * "French experts view learning to cope with 'no' as a crucial step in a child's evolution.
 It forces them to understand that there are other people in the world, with needs as powerful as their own."